Here be dragons

 "Here be dragons" (hic sunt dracones) is a phrase used to indicate dangerous or unexplored territories, in imitation of a medieval practice of putting illustrations of dragons, sea monsters and other mythological creatures on uncharted areas of maps where potential dangers were thought to exist.

 History

-Although several early maps, such as the Theatrum Orbis Terrarum, have illustrations of mythological creatures for decoration, the phrase itself is an anachronism.
-Until the Ostrich Egg Globe was offered for sale in 2012 at the London Map Fair held at the Royal Geographical Society, the only known historical use of this phrase in the Latin form "HIC SVNT DRACONES" (i.e., hic sunt dracones, 'here are dragons') was the Hunt-Lenox Globe dating from 1508.
-Earlier maps contain a variety of references to mythical and real creatures, but the Ostrich Egg Globe and its twin the Lenox Globe are the only known surviving globes to bear this phrase.
-The term appears on both globes at the peripheral, extreme end of the Asian continent.
+Although several early maps, such as the Theatrum Orbis Terrarum, have illustrations of mythological creatures for decoration, the phrase itself is largely an anachronism.
+The only known historical use of this phrase, in the Latin form "HIC SUNT DRACONES" (Hic Sunt Dracones), is on the Hunt-Lenox Globe, dating to 1508.
+Earlier maps contain a variety of references to mythical and real creatures, but the Lenox Globe is the only known map to bear this phrase.
+The term appears at the extreme periphery of the Asian continent.

-The classical phrase used by medieval cartographers was HIC SVNT LEONES (literally, "here are lions") when denoting unknown territories on maps.
+The classical phrase used by medieval cartographers was HIC SUNT LEONES (literally, "here are lions") when denoting unknown territories on maps.

+Outside cartography, the phrase became a general term for legal disclaimers that caution against performing potentially dangerous actions.